ferociousfox/React-wk1-2/notes.md

   _becuase react components must be pure, they cannot actually alter their props. they can only take their arguments(props), compose them together into a portion of the UI and return the JSX results to be rendered._
   _If a component needs to alter data, that data must be stored in something called state, never a prop. props are read-only._

+## Dev Server and Hot Module Replacement

+  * devServer has several configurations:
+    hot: true enables HMR on the local server. contentBase points to the source code it will serve in the browser. publicPath specifies where hot-reloaded modules should be loaded. **This should always match the publicPath option in output.**

   *